ustaxcourt/ef-cms/docs/operations/rotating-secrets.md

 ./shared/admin-tools/user/rotate-ustc-admin-password.sh "new-passw0rd-here"
 ```

+This updates the password in Cognito, and then it updates the Secrets value with that new password so that subsequent deploys will make use of the new value.

 ## Environment Test Users

 Each environment has a number of test users that are created to help aid testing various workflows.
 The [setup-test-users.sh](../../shared/admin-tools/user/setup-test-users.sh) script is currently run on every deploy.